causalens/cai-causal-graph/docs/causal_graph_utils.md

 ### Identifying Markov Boundary

-The `cai-causal-graph` package implements the `cai_causal_graph.identify_utils.identify_markov_boundary` utility function, which allows you to identify the Markov boundary for a variable in a directed acyclic graph (DAG) or a variable in an undirected graph.
+The `cai-causal-graph` package implements the `cai_causal_graph.identify_utils.identify_markov_boundary` utility function, which allows you to identify the Markov boundary for a variable in a directed acyclic graph (DAG) or for a variable in an undirected graph.

 The Markov boundary is defined as the minimal Markov blanket.
 The Markov blanket is defined as the set of variables